Using WordPress as a Headless CMS for your Next React ProjectJanuary 14, 2019

 WordPress: Best Blogging Platform out there

-I used for the tried-and-true platform that I started my web development career on, WordPress.
+For the backend, I used the tried-and-true platform that I started my web development career on, WordPress.
 Since I use the best platform for the job at hand (e.g. using Shopify for eCommerce), I reached for WordPress because I’m planning on blogging quite a bit and writing case studies for projects I’ve worked on, and in my opinion, there simply isn’t a better platform for blogging out there.
-In addition to the native capabilities, I also needed to add custom fields and post types (for Case Studies and client testimonials), so I reached for Advanced Custom Fields and the Custom Post Types UI plugin.
+In addition to the native capabilities, I also needed to add custom fields and post types (for Case Studies, client testimonials, and some data for the home page), so I installed for Advanced Custom Fields and the Custom Post Types UI plugin.

 Digital Ocean: VPS Hosting

 Anytime I need to use hosting for a project that requires server-side logic, I reach for Digital Ocean, which provides SSD-based VPS hosting, which is a fancy way of saying its lightning fast hosting that gives you complete control of the server-space.

 On top of that, their droplets (or server instances) start at just $5/month, which I won’t grow out of anytime soon for my this site since I’m not rendering any html or php, just providing data to my Gatsby front-end.

 Rebuilding my site was a great use-case for a headless experience, but there are also a ton of different things you can do with headless.
 You can create dynamically built static sites like this, or even develop full blown native apps on iOS/Android that used WordPress for the blog, or create a brochure site that can use Netlify CMS that your client can update from time to time.

 Remember you don’t have to completely decouple your website